CISSP-Study-Resources

 • See my overview article, The NIST Risk Management Framework

-• There are other risk frameworks, such as the British Standard BS 31100 – be familiar with frameworks and their goals
+• There are other risk frameworks, such as the ISO/IEC 31000, ISO/IEC 31004, COSO, Risk IT, OCTAVE, FAIR, and TARA; be familiar with frameworks and their goals

 1.11 Understand and apply threat modeling concepts and methodologies (OSG-9 Chpt 1)

-• Threat Modeling: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development or as an reactive measure once a product has been deployed
+• Threat Modeling: security process where potential threats are identified, categorized, and analyzed; can be performed as a proactive measure during design and development (aka defensive approach) or as an reactive measure once a product has been deployed (aka adversarial approach)

 • Threat modeling identifies the potential harm, the probability of occurrence, the priority of concern, and the means to eradicate or reduce the threat